SQE Exemptions: Overview

 • Hong Kong (solicitor) – SQE2 exemption agreed

-• Hungary (ugyved) – SQE2 exemption agreed
+• Hungary (ugyved) – SQE 2 exemption agreed

-• Indonesia (advokat) – SQE2 exemption agreed
+• Isle of Man (advocate) – SQE2 exemption agreed

-• Jersey (advocate) – SQE2 exemption agreed
+• Indonesia (advocate) – SQE2 exemption agreed

 • Kazakhstan (legal consultant) – SQE2 exemption agreed